Competing Models: Abstract

 \section{Abstract}

-Agents compete to acquire an asset whose value depends on how well they can predict an unknown variable.
-Agents are Bayesian, observe identical data, but have different \emph{models}: they use different subsets of explanatory variables to make their predictions.
-The winning model crucially depends on the sample size.
-With small samples, we present a number of results suggesting it is an agent using a \emph{low-dimensional} model, in the sense of using a smaller number of variables relative to the true data generating process.
-With large samples, we show that it is generally an agent with a \emph{high-dimensional} model, possibly including irrelevant variables, but never excluding relevant ones.
+Different agents need to make a prediction.
+They observe identical data, but have different \emph{models}: they predict using different explanatory variables.
+We study which agent believes they have the best predictive ability---as measured by the smallest subjective posterior mean squared prediction error---and show how it depends on the sample size.
+With small samples, we present results suggesting it is an agent using a \emph{low-dimensional} model.
+With large samples, it is generally an agent with a \emph{high-dimensional} model, possibly including irrelevant variables, but never excluding relevant ones.
+We apply our results to characterize the winning model in an auction of productive assets, to argue that entrepreneurs and investors with simple models will be over-represented in new sectors, and to understand the proliferation of ``factors'' that explain the cross-sectional variation of expected stock returns in the asset-pricing literature.

 {\arabic{footnote}}